Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Simulation study

-\paragraph{Sensitivity to distribution.} The proposed simulations have focused on a given underlying distribution of data in which the marginalised group presents the condition differently than the majority.
+In Section~\ref{sec:simulation}, the proposed simulations have focused on a given underlying distribution of data in which the marginalised group presents the condition differently than the majority.
 In this section, we propose to study when the condition manifestation is the same across groups but the condition \emph{prevalence} differs.
 As discussed in Section~\ref{sec:missingness}, this group difference may result in different group-specific missingness processes.

 Consider a population of $N = 101,000$ patients with a ratio of 100:1 for the majority.
 Patients without the condition are drawn from the normal distribution $\mathcal{N}((0, 0), 0.25)$ and positives are sampled from $\mathcal{N}((1, 1), 0.25)$.
 Contrarily to the previous simulations, the marginalised group has a prevalence of 50\% while the rest of the population, 10\%.
 We then enforce the three previously described missingness processes.
 Figure~\ref{fig:summary:same} illustrates how the same three proposed missingness processes would be expressed in this population.
 Importantly, due to differences in the prevalence, the missingness processes still differentially affect the two groups.
 For instance, the proposed (S2) affects the positive cases of both groups, representing 10\% resp.
 50\% of these groups.